 Paying out any funds or distributing assets in violation of this Agreement, the Loan Documents, or Program Obligations.

-Except for Distribution of Assets allowed pursuant to this Agreement, paying any compensation, including wages or salaries, in excess of fair and reasonable compensation or incur any obligation to do so, to any officer, director, stockholder, trustee, beneficiary, partner, or member, of Borrower, or to any nominee thereof, except that, at any time, Borrower may pay fair and reasonable compensation for their services as an employee to employees who are officers, directors, stockholders, trustees, beneficiaries, partners, or members of Borrower.
+Except for Distribution of Assets allowed pursuant to this Agreement, paying any compensation, including wages or salaries, in excess of fair and reasonable compensation or incur any obligation to do so, to any officer, director, stockholder, trustee, beneficiary, partner, or member of Borrower, or to any nominee thereof, except that, at any time, Borrower may pay fair and reasonable compensation for their services as an employee to employees who are officers, directors, stockholders, trustees, beneficiaries, partners, or members of Borrower.

 Entering into or change any lease, contract, agreement, or arrangement for management of the Hospital, except as permitted under Program Obligations.